mahyarmirrashed/bot-kaomoji/README.md

 #### Credits

-I would like to thank SmileX from [kaomoji.ru](https://kaomoji.ru) who provided most of the Kaomojis available with this bot.
+We would like to thank SmileX from [kaomoji.ru](https://kaomoji.ru) who provided most of the Kaomojis available with this bot.